ethereum/consensus-specs/specs/phase0/p2p-interface.md

 ```
 (
-  error_message: String
+  error_message: Bytes32
 )
 ```

-*Note*: The String type is encoded as UTF-8 bytes without NULL terminator when SSZ-encoded.
-As the `ErrorMessage` is not an SSZ-container, only the UTF-8 bytes will be sent when SSZ-encoded.
+*Note*: By convention, the `error_message` is a sequence of bytes that can be interpreted as a UTF-8 string up to 32 bytes - a 0 byte shortens the string in this interpretation.
+Clients MUST treat as valid any bytes.

 ### Encoding strategies